sparkison/eemove/README.md

   2. `uploads|-u` for the user defined upload directories
   3. `templates|-t` for the **craft/templates** directory
   4. `plugins|-p` for the **craft/plugins** directory
-  5. `craft` for the public facing directories
+  5. `craft` for the Craft core directories
-  6. `public` for the system directory
+  6. `public` for the public facing directories
   7. `custom` specify a custom local and remote directory to push/pull to/from
   8. `database|-d` for the database (left as separate command; be careful with this one!
 A backup will be made of both source and destination first should the worst happen). **NOTE** Must use with `-l` flag, will be ignored if using `-d`